Molesey: Swimming

-Just beyond the gates of Hurst Park used to be the home of the open air Upper Deck swimming pool, the nearest open air pool now being across the ferry up Hampton High Street in Hampton.
-An indoor pool was built by the council nearby as a replacement.
-Flats are now built on the site of the outdoor pool.
-The entire riverside recreational area was previously referred to as Moulsey Hurst.

 Hurst swimming pool is in Dunstall Way in the north of Molesey.

 Cycling

 In 2012, Bradley Wiggins won the Olympic Time Trial event.
 The course passed through East and West Molesey and Hurst Park, and the event finish was at Hampton Court Palace, in the post town of East Molesey.

 The Surrey Classic Cycle race previously passed East and West Molesey and Hurst Park yearly.

 National Cycle Network route #4 passes along the River Thames towpath through Molesey.